KHwong12/urban-data-palette-blog/content/about.md

 ---

-Things and paragraphs in this blog (mostly) falls into the following categories:
+Things in this blog falls into the following categories:

-1. Technical Article
+### 1. Technical Article

 A learning note to explain the technical concepts like understanding format of YAML etc.

 https://pjchender.blogspot.com/2015/03/cssmultiple-selectorsspace.html

-2. Understanding GIS concepts
+### 2. Understanding GIS concepts

 Also learning note, yet focused on the theoretical concepts like

-3. Project - journal-like article
+### 3. Project - journal-like article

 Map and data essays.
 Those you will see on Washington Post/New York Times

-4. Project - how to make
+### 4. Project - how to make

 A how to make tutorial

 I aim to write something like this: https://anitagraser.com/2016/12/18/details-of-good-flow-maps/

-5. Project Notes
+### 5. Project - behind the science

-I created project and want to write a longer explanation then README (e.g. motivation behind, the processes during the development)
+I created project and want to write a longer explanation then README (e.g. motivation behind, the processes during the development).
+Or there needs some additional explanations.

 ---